aaronbloomfield/pdr/labs/lab06/index.md

 Post-lab
 --------

 You will need to optimize your code for the solution to the word puzzle.
+The auto-grader for this assignment will be running your code on larger dictionaries / word grids.
+In addition to this, your code will be given less time to execute.

 To standardize timings, you should run all of your tests on words2.txt and 300x300.grid.txt.